rickeyJ/planpilot/design.md

   * $75 Copay after deductible
 * For costs independent of deductible, calculate total cost
 * For costs dependent on deductible, see if this will cause the deductible to be paid up, and then calculate cost above that

+# Design discussion Jan 10

+* Make the "about me" text black
+* Make the pink bar above the form box orange